zitaoliu/zitaoliu.github.io/mixology.md

 ### When I am not doing research and building things, I like to make cocktails.
 A. Lot.

-After two years self exploration, it's time to get professional guidance as well as bells and whistles.
+After two years (since 2013) self exploration, it's time to get professional guidance as well as bells and whistles.
 Still on my way to mixology but milestone achieved: got my certificate after four full days training and the exam from [ABC Bartending School](http://www.abcbartending.com/index.php) in Seattle, WA!

 ![Mixology Certificate from ABC Bartending School in Seattle, WA.](/images/mixology/abc_graduate_photo.jpg)